encode/starlette/docs/test_client.md

     assert response.status_code == 200
 ```

-The test client exposes the same interface as any other `requests` session.
+The test client exposes the same interface as any other `requests` websocket.
 In particular, note that the calls to make a request are just standard
 function calls, not awaitables.